gbmhunter/blog/content/programming/signal-processing/fourier-transforms/index.md

 The Fourier transform is an operation which can transform a signal that is described in the time-domain (i.e. x-axis is time), into a signal that is described in the frequency-domain (the x-axis is frequency).

+> Fourier theorem states that a periodic function f(x) which is reasonably continuous may be expressed as the sum of a series of sine or cosine terms (called the Fourier series), each of which has specific amplitude and phase coefficients known as Fourier coefficients.[^fourier-theorem]

 {{% img src="1d-fourier-transform.png" width="700px" caption="The 1D FFT of a waveform made from two sinusoids." %}}

 The finite signal in time has a continuous signal in frequency, and vice versa, a continuous signal in time has a finite signal in frequency.